Pre-Conference Workshop Presenters

 Sol Roberts-Lieb

-Faculty Director, Faculty Center for Teaching and Learning
+Faculty Director, Faculty Teaching and Learning Ce

 Sol is a Senior Health Professions Development Affairs Leader with demonstrated experience in medical education, student progress and promotion, unit organization and leadership, teaching and learning, planning, developing, and implementing innovative solutions to address the needs of students, faculty, and staff.
 Sol focuses on building community through scholarship and faculty development.